 important to you when choosing clothes for your children?

 Tessa: For my boys I also choose natural materials and as much organic clothes as possible.
-They wear organic cotton, linen and also a lot of wool and silk - I really have a love for woollen jumpers.
+They wear organic cotton, linen and also a lot of wool and silk - I really have a love for woolen jumpers.

-They all have their favourite colors, and if possible I buy their clothes in these colors.
+They all have their favorite colors, and if possible I buy their clothes in these colors.
 We did the same by letting them choose the colors for the wall in their rooms (although we did quit some pre-selection).